 Microsoft Teams Won’t Uninstall

-Microsoft Teams is a software that is in a bundle with Microsoft 365 if the user is using the company’s account or the corporate account.
-Uninstalling Microsoft Teams is not that simple compared to other applications if the user is using a corporate or company-based account.
-These accounts have certain policies that disable the user to uninstall Microsoft Teams from the system.
+Microsoft Teams is software in a bundle with Microsoft 365 if the user is using the company’s or corporate accounts.
+Uninstalling Microsoft Teams is not as simple as other applications if the user uses a corporate or company-based account.
+These accounts have specific policies that disable the user to uninstall Microsoft Teams from the system.

 Ways to Fix Microsoft Teams Won’t Uninstall

-Few steps in different options that might help the user uninstalling Microsoft Teams from the system are below.
+Below are a few steps in different options that might help users uninstall Microsoft Teams from the system.

 Steps to uninstall Microsoft Teams from Settings